History of Oakland, California: 1980s and 1990s

 During the mid-1990s, Oakland experienced an improved economy compared to previous decades, with new downtown land development such as a $140 million state government center project, a $101 million city office building, and a 12-story office building for the University of California, Office of the President.
 The City Center redevelopment project was bought by Shorenstein Co., a San Francisco real estate firm.
 Office vacancies dropped to 11 percent from 16 percent in 1996.
 Officials at the Port of Oakland and Oakland International Airport, began multimillion-dollar expansion plans to keep pace with rival shipping ports and airports on the West Coast.

 1989 Loma Prieta earthquake

 On October 17, 1989, a 6.9 magnitude earthquake struck the Bay Area at 5:04 p.m.
 The rupture was related to the San Andreas fault system and effected all Bay Area counties with a maximum Mercalli intensity of IX (Violent).
 Many structures in Oakland were badly damaged including the double-decker Cypress Street Viaduct in West Oakland that collapsed.
 The eastern span of the San Francisco–Oakland Bay Bridge also sustained damage and was closed to traffic for one month; the bridge reopened on November 18.
-Oakland became the home of the emerging nonprofit preparedness movement in the aftermath of the earthquake when local agencies formed CARD (Collaborating Agencies Responding to Disasters) to address the unmet emergency readiness needs of the nonprofit and faith sectors.